duckduckgo/duckduckgo-documentation/DuckDuckHack/Styleguide/design_styleguide.md

 Before we begin, please take a moment to familiarize yourself with these terms.
 They will be used throughout the documentation:

 * **ZCI Box - Zero-Click Info Box**
-    The box above the results, which plugins fill to display their instant answer
+    The box above the results that displays instant answer

 * **SERP - Search Engine Results Page**
     The entire DuckDuckGo results page.
-Including the header, ZCI Box, all result links and the side areas.
+Including the header, ZCI Box, all result links and the sidebar areas.

 ---